soneyahossain/soneyahossain.github.io/index.md

 layout: page
 title: About
 ---

-<p style="color:#ff6600; font-weight:bold; font-size:1.1em;">I am an incoming Assistant Professor of Computer Science at the University of Texas at Dallas, starting Fall 2025.</p>

-I recently earned my Ph.D. in Computer Science from the University of Virginia, where I was advised by [Dr. Matthew Dwyer](https://matthewbdwyer.github.io/).
-I use artificial intelligence to automate and improve the effectiveness of various software engineering tasks—such as testing, debugging, and program repair—making software more reliable and development more efficient.
-My work has been published in top-tier venues (e.g., ICSE, FSE, NeurIPS) and integrated into tools used by industry leaders like AWS and Lockheed Martin.
-More details on my [CV]({{'/'|relative_url}}assets/CV/CV.pdf).

 <p style="color:#ff6600; font-weight:bold; font-size:1.1em;">
-🌟 I am currently recruiting Ph.D. students interested in AI for Software Engineering.
-If you're passionate about research at this intersection, feel free to reach out—especially after reading some of my recent papers and thinking about ideas or extensions you'd be excited to explore.
+I am an Assistant Professor of Computer Science in the Erik Jonsson School of Engineering and Computer Science at the University of Texas at Dallas, where I began on August 1, 2025.
+UTD is ranked <a href="https://csrankings.org/#/index?soft&us" style="color:#ff6600; font-weight:bold; text-decoration:none;">#7 in Software Engineering</a> in CSRankings.
 </p>

+I earned my Ph.D. in Computer Science from the University of Virginia in Summer 2025, where I was advised by <a href="https://matthewbdwyer.github.io/">Dr. Matthew Dwyer</a>.
+My research combines program analysis and artificial intelligence to automate and enhance various software engineering tasks—such as testing, debugging, and program repair—with the goal of making software more reliable and development more cost-efficient.
+During my Ph.D., I collaborated with Lockheed Martin and multiple teams at AWS, including CodeGuru, CodeCatalyst, and AWS AI Labs, and my work has been published in premier venues (e.g., ICSE, FSE, NeurIPS).

 ### Education